 • Now we have three different strokes.

-• Please make changes in the stroke color to differentiate them.
+• Please make changes in the stroke colour to differentiate them.
 Now you can see that the other two strokes are not visible to us.

 • To make them visible, I am going to rotate them by clicking the Apply New Effect option.